Tide of Ukrainian refugees transforms Polish society

 The Ukrainian influx has already improved the hitherto hostile Polish attitudes to refugees, which had attracted criticism during the 2015-16 wave from Syria.
 Positive attitudes have increased by 19 percentage points compared to 2021, according to an Ipsos poll in April and May quoted in the EBRD’s Transition Report.
 The percentage of Poles supporting people’s right to seek refuge in another country rose from 66% to 85%.

-However, the pretty picture of a great mass of people settling in a friendly country after a brutal war forced them out of their homes is marred a little by research suggesting that Poles may be overwhelmingly in support of Ukraine but not necessarily like Ukrainian refugees next door.
+However, the pretty picture of a great mass of people settling in a friendly country after a brutal war forced them out of their homes is marred a little by research suggesting that Poles may be overwhelmingly in support of Ukraine but do not necessarily like Ukrainian refugees next door.
 There are also fears that the Polish welcome to refugees may soon wear out.

 “Ukrainians have become victims of dissatisfaction with the deteriorating economic situation of Poles, fears related to the paralysis of the state and the low level of public services, rampant inflation and skyrocketing energy prices,” a report “Poles for Ukraine but against Ukrainians,” claimed after in-depth interviews with several dozen Poles and a representative poll of 1,000 people.

-“Most of the respondents, and in some groups all of them, especially in the working class, believe that refugees are privileged, demanding and treated better than Poles,” the authors of the report, sociologists Przemyslaw Sadura and Slawomir Sierakowski wrote.
+“Most of the respondents, and in some groups all of them, especially in the working class, believe that refugees are privileged, demanding and treated better than Poles,” wrote the authors of the report, sociologists Przemyslaw Sadura and Slawomir Sierakowski.

 “There is concern about the loss of priority in access to benefits and public services like health, education, or care) … Refugees are accused of pushing in and getting what the patiently waiting Poles can only dream of: a place in a nursery or kindergarten, a visit to a specialist, an upcoming surgery appointment.”